ssk-d/fireflutter/README.md

 - Location

   - App can update login user's location
-  - App can search other users near the login user.
+  - App can search other users(by distance, gender) near the login user.

 - Settings in real time.